micmro/bookmarklet-to-chrome-extension-boilerplate/README.md

-# Bookmarklet to Chrome Extension Boilerplate
+# Bookmarklet to Chrome Extension Template

-Boilerplate to port your bookmarklet to a Chrome extension.
+Template to port your bookmarklet to a Chrome extension.

 Simply copy your bookmarklet code into `bookmarklet-code.js` and test it localy, update the metadata and you're ready to pack it.